ionic-team/ionic-site/content/docs/v2/native/index.md

 <h3 id="Usage">Usage</h3>

 <h4 id="Install_Plugins_Needed">Install the Needed Plugins</h4>
-Install the Ionic Native package for each plugin you want to add from NPM.
+Install the Ionic Native package for each plugin you want to add.

 For example, if you want to install the Camera plugin, you will need to run the following command:
 ```